joselfonseca/laravel-api/readme.md

 Run `yarn install` to install node dependencies

-Run `npm run dev` to compile the CSS and JS
+Run `yarn dev` to compile the CSS and JS

 You should be done with the basic configuration.